dsfields/radargun/README.md

 ## Usage

-1. Install `kesselrun` as a dev dependency in your app:
+1. Install `radargun` as a dev dependency in your app:

     ```sh
-    $ npm install kesselrun -D
+    $ npm install radargun -D
     ```

 2. Create a `.bench.js` script with a series of functions to benchmark:

     __benchmark/primes.bench.js__

-    The `bench()` function is a method added to the global scope by `kesselrun`.
+    The `bench()` function is a method added to the global scope by `radargun`.

     ```js
     bench(